diveintocode-corp/worksample/README_en.md.md

 - Do not just tell the answer, but support for that person
 - Online communication can cause misunderstanding, so be careful about expression
 - Support considering words not explained in advance and user levels
+- "Give a man a fish and you feed him for a day, teach him how to fish and you feed him for a lifetime" Remember not to tell the students the answer, but teach them how to solve the problem.

 ## Questions